-Trump likens Syria violence to schoolyard fight at rally, credits 'unconventional' approach for cease-fire
+Trump likens Syria violence to schoolyard fight, credits 'unconventional' approachase-fire

-President Trump on Thursday likened the Turkish offensive against the Kurds to a schoolyard fight, saying, “sometimes you have to let them fight a little while” before you separate them.
+President Trump, at a rally in Dallas on Thursday, likened the Turkish offensive against the Syrian Kurds to a schoolyard fight.

+"Sometimes you have to let them fight a little while,” before you separate the two sides, he said.

 TRUMP CELEBRATES 'GREAT DAY FOR CIVILIZATION'

-Trump has faced bipartisan criticism over his decision to pull out troops in the war-torn country.
-On Thursday night, Trump praised a cease-fire between the two forces at a Texas rally and credited his "unconventional" approach for enabling the truce.
+Trump has faced bipartisan criticism over his decision to pull U.S. troops out of Syria.
+On Thursday night, the president praised a cease-fire between Turkey and the Kurds, crediting his "unconventional" approach for enabling the truce.

 TRUMP SLAMS O'ROURKE AT DALLAS RALLY

-He spoke about the violence in northern Syria and said it was like “two kids in a lot, you’ve got to let them fight and then you pull them apart.”
-He called the fighting “nasty” and said it is not fun “having bullets going all over the place.”
+He spoke about the violence in northern Syria, saying it was like “two kids in a lot."

+"You’ve got to let them fight and then you pull them apart," he said.

+He called the fighting “nasty” and said it was not fun “having bullets going all over the place.”

 SENIOR MILITARY OFFICIAL SKEPTICAL OF DEAL

 Trump has been criticized before for what opponents said was an effort to downplay the crisis for the Kurds.
 Earlier in the week, the president said Syria has "a lot of sand over there.
 So there’s a lot of sand that they can play with."
-He said the Kurds, a U.S. ally credited with their effort to dismantle ISIS, are "no angels."
+He said the Kurds, a U.S. ally credited for helping dismantle ISIS, were "no angels."

 The president has insisted that the move to withdraw troops will prove to be wise and praised the cease-fire as a "great day for civilization."